Hrithik95/life-skills-track/learning_process.md

 The Feynman Technique is a learning technique named after Nobel Prize-winning physicist Richard Feynman.
 It is a four-step process for understanding any topic:

 1. **Choose a concept to learn.**
 2. **Teach it to yourself or someone else.** This can be done by writing everything you know about a topic out as if you were explaining it to yourself.
-Alternately, you can actually teach it to someone else.
+Alternatively, you can actually teach it to someone else.
 3. **Return to the source material if you get stuck.** Go back to whatever you're learning from – a book, lecture notes, podcast – and fill the gaps in your knowledge.
 4. **Simplify your explanations and create analogies.** Streamline your notes and explanation, further clarifying the topic until it seems obvious.